 Example Segment Logic

-- Contacts that have Tag A
+- Have Tag A

 - AND have Tag B